microsoft/botframework-solutions/skills/src/csharp/automotiveskill/automotiveskill/readme.md

 ﻿
 # Automotive Skill

-See the Automotive Skill [documentation page](https://github.com/microsoft/botframework-solutions/blob/master/docs/reference/skills/automotive.md) for information on how to deploy and test this Skill.
+[Learn more](https://aka.ms/bfautoskill) about how to deploy and test the Automotive Skill.